 Element’s Functionality is Unexpected

 Accessibility is usability.
-With increasing ADA guidelines and legal ramifications at stake, designing for those with disabilities needs to be at the forefront of digital experience planning.
+With increasing ADA guidelines and legal ramifications at stake, designing for those with disabilities needs to be at the forefront of your digital experience planning.
 Recognize areas of the website that break ADA standards on both the front and back end and recommend how to execute accessibility compliance.

-Utilizing the Framework to Prioritize and Execute
+Utilize the UX Heuristics Framework to Prioritize and Execute

 Tackling many items at once can prove to be overwhelming and inefficient.
 Step back, prioritize, and execute by level of effort, ease of implementation, and greatest impact.
 What items bring the most value with the least number of resources?
 Score each item accordingly and provide an estimated time of completion.